ByNicole/bynicole.github.io/index.md

 I'm Nicole,

 I'm so stressed I could barf.
+Change for standard paragraph about me.

 {% for post in site.posts %}
 <article>